petsc/petsc/doc/docs/changes/dev.rst

 -  Add ``MatMultHermitianTransposeEqual()`` and ``MatMultHermitianTransposeAddEqual()``
 -  Add support of ``MatSetValuesCOO()`` and ``MatSetPreallocationCOO()`` for matrix type AIJKOKKOS.
 Additionally, for AIJKOKKOS, they support negative indices and remote entries
 -  Add ``MatSetPreallocationCOOLocal()`` to set preallocation for matrices using a coordinate format of the entries with local indices
+- Change ``MatStructures`` enumeration to avoid spaces and match capitalization of other enumerations

 .. rubric:: PC: